 There are about 51 million pets in the UK – roughly 8 times the entire population of London.
 They give us a lot of happiness.
 In return we give them a lot of things: pet products like squeaky toys, animal treats and even clothing.
 Many of those things are made of plastic or come in plastic packaging.

-From feeding and entertaining to carrying and cleaning up after them – your pet can end up fetching you mountains of unwanted plastic waste.
-Too much of this stuff doesn't get recycled and sticks around in the environment, posing a threat to wildlife.
+From feeding and entertaining them to carrying and cleaning up after them – your pet can end up fetching you mountains of unwanted plastic waste.
+Too much of this stuff doesn't get recycled and hangs around in the environment, posing a threat to wildlife.

 Don't despair.
 We can reduce the plastic pawprint of our pets.
 Whether you've got a dog, cat, rabbit, rodent or other non-human member of the family, read on for our plastic-free tips for pets.

 Wet food for dogs and cats is a bit messy.
 It's obvious why single servings wrapped in plastic-aluminium pouches have become popular.
 So popular, that billions of them are ending up in landfill each year.
 Fewer than 1 in 20,000 food pouches are recycled, according to an article published in The Times newspaper – making them more of a burden than single-use coffee cups.

 Buying paper-wrapped dried food in bulk is a better option.
 Lily's Kitchen uses recyclable aluminium trays and tins instead of pouches for its wet food supplies.